In Novemeber of 2024, I undertook an ambitious redesign of the University of Waterloo website as part of a course project;

 architecture met user requirements and key considerations.

-The sections highlighted in yellow in Figure 9 were chosen for redesign.
+The sections highlighted in yellow in Figure 7 were selected for redesign.

 My redesign of the University of Waterloo website, completed on December 10, 2024, delivers a more engaging visual identity, improved UX, and content tailored to address real user needs.